ellysh/dota2-counter-picker/README.md

 The `picker.py` and `editor.py` scripts use the same database.
 It means that you will see all your changes in the `picker.py` script.
 The database with heroes is stored in the `database/Database.pkl` file.

+### Checker

+After editing the database, you want to check if it is consistent.
+The possible issue is you specify a hero A as "bad against..." a hero B but you forget to specify vice versa relation.
+This relation means that the hero B should be "good against..." the hero A.

+The `checker.py` script checks for such kind of mistakes in the database and fixes them.
+You can just launch the script and get the fixed database in the Pickle format.

 ## Contacts

 If you have any suggestions, bug reports or questions about usage of Dota 2 Counter Picker, please contact me via email petrsum@gmail.com.